montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Records Online

 Online access to Montana criminal court records will depend on the type of case and court.
-For instance, interested parties can search for Supreme Court docket records using an online docket-search platform maintained by the clerk of the Supreme Court.
-It maintains closed dockets from 1979 to the present.
-Requesters can search through the platform by case party, case attorney or case number.
+For instance, interested parties can search for Supreme Court docket records using an online docket-search platform maintained by the Supreme Court clerk.
+The platform maintains closed dockets from 1979 to the present.
+Requesters can search through the platform by case party, case attorney, or case number.

 Publicly available records may also be accessible from some third-party websites.
 Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-Are all Montana’s Criminal Court Records available to the public?
+Are all of Montana’s Criminal Court Records Available to the Public?

 Most criminal court records are open to the public.
 This means that anyone can have access to them whenever they want.
-There are however exceptions.
+There are, however, exceptions.
 Residents of Montana are prevented from viewing any criminal court record sealed by law or existing order.
-The court at its discretion may close a portion of the proceeding if it involves the testimony of a minor in a non-juvenile court especially in cases where the demerits to disclosing outweigh the merits to disclose or when the court believes disclosing will harm the mental health of the juvenile.
+The court, at its discretion, may close a portion of the proceeding if it involves the testimony of a minor in a non-juvenile court, especially in cases where the demerits of disclosing outweigh the merits of disclosing or when the court believes disclosing will harm the mental health of the juvenile.
 Other records that may be blocked from public view include:

 • Records related to involuntary commitment to psychological evaluation and mental health assessments.